straw-hat-team/adr/src/adrs/8779742261/README.md

   rows read-only through the product's own surfaces, for opposite reasons).

+A sibling authority sits beside the ladder rather than on it: the **release** (resources defined by the software itself: default roles, sentinel rows, reserved permissions).
+Built-in resources are documented separately in [ADR#0289186035](../0289186035/README.md), including the six modes in which built-in-ness applies and when a `builtin` value joins a `managed_by`-style enum.

 ### The channel axis (how a write arrives)

 Channels are orthogonal to actors and must never be confused with them: